storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [payouts-website](https://github.com/filecoin-saturn/payouts-website)
     - The repo behind https://payouts.saturn.tech, the website where node operators interact with Saturn's payout smart contract to receive their FIL payouts for network contributions.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [caboose](https://github.com/filecoin-saturn/caboose)
     - A remote-car blockstore which provides a blockstore interface over a dynamic set of remote car providers.
 This was heavily used during Project Rhea.
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [ansible](https://github.com/filecoin-saturn/ansible))
     - The tools to provision, manage and configure Saturn trusted/core nodes.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [explorer](https://github.com/filecoin-saturn/explorer)
     - A geospatial visualization for Saturn network stats.
 Live at https://explorer.saturn.tech.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [saturn-analysis](https://github.com/filecoin-saturn/saturn-analysis)
     - Documents the fraud and payment analysis performed for the Saturn Network.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [nginx-car-range](https://github.com/filecoin-saturn/nginx-car-range)
     - Nginx plugin for filtering range requests from CAR files.
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [saturn-docs](https://github.com/filecoin-saturn/saturn-docs)
     - Saturn documentation hosted by Super at docs.saturn.tech.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [rs-fevm-utils](https://github.com/filecoin-saturn/rs-fevm-utils)
     - Repo for fEVM related utility functions in rust which is a depdency of [contracts](https://github.com/filecoin-saturn/contracts).
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [fevm-deployment-tutorial](https://github.com/filecoin-saturn/fevm-deployment-tutorial)
     - Related to and a PoC to [contracts](https://github.com/filecoin-saturn/contracts) deployment on fEVM using [foundry](https://github.com/foundry-rs/foundry).
     - It SHOULD be archived.